 That was about it for almost 200 years but in 1873 we see the first chocolate Easter egg hit the market, thanks to Fry’s of England – and this was a game changed, as common folk like myself could purchase one.
 You can imagine the stir this created - moulded chocolate in a bar form was still in its infancy and an exotic treat, so the idea of a hollow chocolate egg took things to a whole other level of excitement.
 Cadbury thought so and was quickly producing its own, with clever marketing campaigns, and helping chocolate dominate our Easter thoughts.

-Five reasons the chocolate Easter egg become so popular
+5 reasons the chocolate egg become popular

 But why has the chocolate Easter egg endured?
 Even back in the 1800’s you would have a product be all the rage for a year and then fade into obscurity the year after.
 What made Easter eggs so popular?